albertogg/albertogg.github.com/_posts/2014-05-13-installing-ruby-the-right-way-in-os-x-using-rbenv.md

 ---
 layout: post
-title: Installing Ruby the right way in OS X using rbenv
+title: Installing Ruby the right way on OS X using rbenv
-description: Installing Ruby the right way in OS X using rbenv and some interesting plugins.
-We will also use hombrew to make this task even easier.
+description: Installing Ruby the right way on OS X using rbenv and some interesting plugins.
+We will also use Homebrew to make this task even easier.
+redirect_from:
+  - /blog/installing-ruby-the-right-way-in-os-x-using-rbenv/
 category: blog
 tag: blog
 ---